What is 5th Degree Drug Possession in Minnesota?

 If they arrest someone who was in possession of the drugs on the schedule I, II, III, or IV list (in greater than the amounts listed for gross misdemeanor charges), they might charge the person with felony 5th-degree drug possession.

-What Are the Consequences for 5th Degree Drug Possession?
+What Are the Consequences of 5th Degree Drug Possession?

 The consequences for 5th-degree drug possession in Minnesota will depend on whether the charge was a felony or gross misdemeanor.